adam248/todo-yew-rs/README.md

 Trunk will compile the project and host the project live on port 8080.

-Trunk compiles to HTML, CSS, JavaScript and WebAssembly.
+Trunk compiles to HTML, CSS, JavaScript and WebAssembly (WASM).